gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/automated-access.md

 noting that the specific python version you use depends on your installation.

-On a Windows environment, dependending on how you have installed Python, you should use something like:
+On a Windows environment, depending on how you have installed Python, you should use something like:

 ```
 python -m venv virtual_env